nordineb/k8s-training/README.md

 ## Docker 101
 You will need some basic understanding of docker to be able to work with kubernetes.

-Simply the best **free 🍺** hand-on course (4 hours): [https://kodekloud.com/p/docker-for-the-absolute-beginner-hands-on](https://kodekloud.com/p/docker-for-the-absolute-beginner-hands-on)
+This is the best **free 🍺** hand-on course that I have found (4 hours): [https://kodekloud.com/p/docker-for-the-absolute-beginner-hands-on](https://kodekloud.com/p/docker-for-the-absolute-beginner-hands-on)

 ## Kubernetes